Making Aaliyah to Israel? Here's a Relocation Interior Design Checklist to Israel to help you: What to Know Before You Even Pick a Neighborhood.

 A relocation design checklist for international clients moving to Israel.
 Learn what to consider before you even choose your neighborhood or pack a single box.

-Relocation Design Checklist to Israel : What to Know Before You Even Pick a Neighborhood
+Relocation Interior Design Checklist to Israel : What to Know Before You Even Pick a Neighborhood

-This checklist isn’t a Pinterest curation.
-It’s a reality check for anyone moving to Israel and wanting their new home to reflect more than just where they landed.
-It’s for people who care about how they live, not just where they live.
+This checklist a reality check for anyone moving to Israel and wanting their new home to reflect more than just where they landed.
+It’s for people who care about how they live and not just where.

-Step 1: Define the Why (It’s Deeper Than You Think)
+Step 1: Define your "Why" (It’s Deeper Than You Think)

 Aliyah